sqitchers/sqitch.org/content/download/_index.md

 Distributions
 -------------

-Download an install Sqitch from the most appropriate source for your system.
+Download and install Sqitch from the most appropriate source for your system.
 The Docker image is the quickest way to get started.

 *   [Source](source) - Install from CPAN or GitHub